FittingHome/pld-builder/packages/trello-scrapper/README.md

 # Trello-scrapper 🧲

-Utilitary that fetch all the meaningful content of a Trello board and constructs a .json with it
+Utility that fetch all the meaningful content of a Trello board and constructs a .json with it

 ## How to format your Trello board?